 I believe that my poor memory may be due to 2 possible reasons:

 (1) Because I had needed to constantly shut out those past moments, minutes, and occurrences from my head.

 (2) Because of my father’s punching and slapping my head for many years of my life – until I was finally able to defend myself, and had fought back.

-Years ago, one of my past co-workers whom I had decided to share about this with (to give an example of how God has given me victory in my life), had said to me in big surprise, “Why didn’t you tell your family?!
+Years ago, one of my friends whom I had decided to share about this with (to give an example of how God had given me victory in this area of my life), had said to me in big surprise, “Why didn’t you tell your family?!
 I don’t understand why you didn’t tell your family!”

 My reason is simple: Because nothing will happen.

 What is the point of there being this thick, deafening silence after I have told them?
 And knowing them, I would most likely be asked what I had said or done, or how I had acted, that such occurrences had happened to me.